tendenci/tendenci/README.md

 You can download and run a Virtual Machine Version here: [https://github.com/tendenci/tendenci/blob/master/demostrator.md](https://github.com/tendenci/tendenci/blob/master/demostrator.md).

+You can also view our TKL here: https://github.com/tendenci/tendenci-tkl

 ## Installation

 For information on how to install Tendenci, please see our docs at [https://tendenci.readthedocs.org/en/latest/](https://tendenci.readthedocs.org/en/latest/).